fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 : An in-character way of refering to viewers on a player's live stream.
 Often used as a question, i.e. *'Have you got flies?*', or a warning, i.e. *'Heads up, i've got flies.'*

 **Fly In/Out**
-: An in-character was of saying connect (fly in) to or disconnect (fly out) from the server.
+: An in-character way of saying connect (fly in) to or disconnect (fly out) from the server.

 ## G